-The automatic Altanus Master Classic Gran Data offers you everything that you can expect from a dressy timepiece: style, understated elegance, and a mass-produced, but very reliable Swiss made movement manufactured by ETA S/A.
+The automatic Altanus Master Classic Gran Data offers you everything that you can expect from a dressy timepiece: style, understated elegance, and a mass-produced, but reliable Swiss-made movement manufactured by ETA S/A.

-Although Altanus started around a hundred years ago as a purely Swiss watchmaker, some time ago it was sold to an Italian investor and today the brand runs its operations from Italy.
+Although Altanus started around a hundred years ago as a purely Swiss brand, some time ago it was sold to an Italian investor and today Altanus runs its operations from Italy.

 However, since the “Swiss Made” lettering on the dial significantly increases asking price of just about any timekeeper that has a body, and at least one hand, the manufacturing facilities are still located in a municipality of Chene-Bourg, in the canton of Geneva, Switzerland.